 3. Road conditions

 The type of terrain on which you ride also determines the speed of an electric skateboard.
-Having obstacles or a rough terrain dramatically decreases the speed.
+Having obstacles, an uphill road or a rough terrain dramatically decreases the speed.

 Windy conditions also provide resistance against you and hence don’t let your electric skateboard at high speed.

 Wheels rotate because of the motor running in the electric skateboard.
 There are two types of engines known as hub and belt motors.
 Different types also mean a difference in speed.

 Hub motors are generally faster than belt motors.
 It’s more suitable to install or get an electric skateboard with a hub motor to reach maximum speed.
 An extra benefit of having a hub motor is that these are less maintenance.

 There needs to be a good ratio between the power and speed of your electric skateboard.
 If your motorized skateboard travels at high speed but covers less distance or vice versa, it’s not beneficial.

 Motor and power are linked because higher power in your motor will generate higher speeds.
 That is why the selection of high powered motor is necessary.

 The functional parts of an electric skateboard are linked, and so is the battery.
 The size and quality of the battery effect the power supplied to the motor, which then moves the wheels.